 Place tasks, features, and ideas on a 2x2 grid together in real time.
-Find your Quick Wins and stop burning time on Time Sinks.
+Find your Quick Wins and avoid Time Sinks as a team.

 Start a sessionDo these first.
 Maximum value for minimum investment.